AleksK1NG/Go-CQRS-EventSourcing-Microservice/README.md

-### Golang CQRS EventSourcing PostgreSQL Kafka MongoDB Elasticsearch gRPC microservice example 👋
+Go EventSourcing and CQRS with PostgreSQL, Kafka, MongoDB and ElasticSearch 👋✨💫

 #### 👨‍💻 Full list what has been used:
 [PostgeSQL](https://github.com/jackc/pgx) as event store<br/>